 Pool coping is the material that surrounds the edge of the pool, often with a small overhang.
-Most pool coping has a faintly rough surface on the top to provide grip for wet feet, while also being sturdy enough to protect the top edge of the pool from damage.
+Most pool coping has a rough surface on the top to prevent slipping and provide grip for wet feet.
+It is also sturdy enough to protect the pool’s top edge from damage.

-- It Prevents Growing Damage: A small crack in the top of a pool could escalate into a much bigger crack that breaks your entire pool apart.
-By protecting the top, which is one of the most vulnerable areas, the risk of this happening goes down significantly.
+- It prevents damage – A small crack in the top of a pool could escalate into a much bigger crack that breaks apart your entire swimming pool.
+By protecting the top, one of the most vulnerable areas, you significantly lower the risk of this happening.

-- It Looks Better: Pool coping offers an attractive, finished look to pools.
-Without it, your pool may look like there’s something out of place.
+- It looks better – Pool coping offers an attractive, finished look to pools.
 We’ll get into some of the materials and designs you can choose from below.

 Here are the most common types of coping materials currently on the market.

-Bricks are easily one of the most popular choices for pool coping.
+Bricks are easily one of the most common materials used for pool coping.
 They’re affordable, versatile, and aren’t easily damaged by chlorinated saltwater.
-Most bricks are reasonably durable and can withstand anything likely to occur around a pool.
+Most bricks are very durable and can withstand anything likely to occur around a pool.
 If they are damaged, replacing them is relatively simple.
 In short, bricks are an excellent option for just about any pool.

 The main drawback of bricks is their styling.
-Most of them aren’t bad, but they don’t look quite as good as choices like natural stone.
+They do not necessarily look bad, but they are lacking (in my opinion) when compared to other options such as natural stone.

-Concrete pavers are similar to bricks, although they’re usually a bit tougher and tend to be square-shaped instead of rectangular.
-Like bricks, concrete pavers require little or no maintenance, though you may occasionally need to replace damaged ones.
-Pavers aren’t exposed to as much water as the interior of the pool, so concrete pavers could realistically last the entire lifespan of your pool.
+Concrete pavers are similar to bricks, but they’re usually a bit tougher and tend to be square-shaped instead of rectangular.
+Concrete pavers require little to no maintenance, but you may occasionally need to replace damaged ones.
+Pavers could realistically last the entire lifespan of your pool.

-However, while concrete pavers are reliable, they can also be a little too rough for people to walk on.
-Their solid gray coloring is also less attractive than natural stone, though most concrete pavers are available in multiple colors.
+While concrete pavers are reliable, they can be a little too rough or uncomfortable for people to walk on.
+The standard solid gray coloring is also less attractive than natural stone.
+However, most concrete pavers are available in different colors.

-The main drawback of natural stone coping is that not all stones are equal.
+The main drawback of natural stone coping is that not all stones are created equal.
 Some, such as granite, are exceptionally durable and resistant to penetration by water.
-Other stone materials like travertine and flagstone are porous, which means you’ll need to apply sealant and otherwise maintain them.
+Other stone materials like travertine and flagstone are porous, which means they will require more maintenance as you’ll need to apply sealant.

-Composite materials are similar to concrete pavers, but they have a different chemical structure that makes them a little smoother and tougher.
-Notably, composite pavers are often sold with curves, straight lengths, and corners that you can put together to match the outside of your pool and get an even look all around.
-This is harder to do with most other materials.
+Composite materials are similar to concrete pavers, but they have a different chemical structure that makes them smoother and stronger.
+Suppliers often sell composite pavers as individual pieces with curves, straight lengths, and corners that you can put together to match the outside of your pool.

-Composite materials tend to be about the middle of the price range, making them a reasonable option for most buyers.
+Composite materials sit around the middle of the price range, making them a reasonable option for most buyers.

 Here are the most common cast options for coping.
-Each cast can come in a variety of shapes, including different curves and overhangs for your pool.
+Each cast can come in various shapes, including different curves and overhangs for your pool.

-Flat-mount coping places coping along the track that helps secure your swimming pool liner.
-This is usually a solid installation platform to start with, so placing coping on top requires minimal added materials other than concrete or another appropriate adhesive.
+Flat mount coping places coping along the track, which helps secure your swimming pool liner.
+This method is usually a solid installation platform to start with, so placing coping on top requires minimal added materials other than concrete or another appropriate adhesive.

 Rough-cut coping works best with natural stone because it provides an organic, slightly unfinished look to pools.
-This works exceptionally well with pools that have areas where you aren’t planning to enter from, such as edges that are near plants or fences.
+This option works exceptionally well with pools that have areas you aren’t planning to enter from, such as near plants or fences.
 Rough-cut coping isn’t quite as safe as traditional curves, so you may want to refrain from using this material anywhere that people may use to enter the pool.

-Cantilever-edge coping is a process that involves poured concrete into molds at the edge of the pool.
+Cantilever-edge coping is a process that involves pouring concrete into molds at the edge of the pool.
 Unlike flat-mount coping, this usually includes a small overhang over the pool to protect its edges.
-In general, I prefer overhangs like this because they offer an additional way to hold onto the pool when you’re pulling yourself out of the water, and more options are always better.
+I prefer overhangs like this because they safeguard the edges of the pool and offer an additional grip when you’re pulling yourself out of the water.

-Top-mount coping is the most popular option for vinyl pools, although it’s also viable for many other types of pools.
-Sometimes known as half-round or C-channel, top-mount coping involves placing a curved aluminum edge all around the pool.
-This aluminum comes with a weather-resistant finish and is extremely durable, making it ideal if you don’t want to replace your coping more often than necessary.
+Top-mount coping is a popular option for vinyl pools, but it’s also viable for other types of pools.
+Sometimes known as half-round or C-channel, top-mount coping involves placing a curved aluminum edge around the swimming pool.
+This aluminum comes with a weather-resistant finish and is exceptionally durable.
+You won’t need to replace your top mount coping any time soon.

-Bullnose coping has a slightly sloped top surface that returns water to the pool and a curved front that can sit flush against the pool wall.
-This is a gentle overhang for most pools, making it both attractive to look at and easy to use when getting in or out of the pool.
-Notable, bullnose coping also makes it possible to replace a vinyl liner without removing the coping, which is a distinct benefit.
+Bullnose coping has a slightly sloped surface that drains spilled water back to the pool and a curved front that sits flush against the pool wall.
+Bullnose coping has an attractive look and makes getting in or out of the pool easier.
+It is also possible to replace a vinyl liner without removing bullnose coping, a distinct benefit.